Brackets (text editor)

 Brackets is a source code editor with a primary focus on web development.
 Created by Adobe Inc., it is free and open-source software licensed under the MIT License, and is currently maintained on GitHub by open-source developers.
 It is written in JavaScript, HTML and CSS.
 Brackets is cross-platform, available for macOS, Windows, and most Linux distributions.
 The main purpose of Brackets is its live HTML, CSS and JavaScript editing functionality.

 On November 4, 2014, Adobe announced the first (1.0) release of Brackets.
 The update introduced new features such as custom shortcut key combinations and more accurate JavaScript hinting.
 Brackets has a major focus on development in JavaScript-enabled, CSS and HTML.
 With release of version 1.0, Adobe announced a feature that extracts design information from a PSD file for convenience of coding in CSS.
 As of June 28, 2016, the feature is officially discontinued, due to low usage.
 However, Extract is still available via Photoshop and Dreamweaver, both of which are part of their paid service, Adobe Creative Cloud.
 In March 2021, Adobe announced it would end their support for Brackets on September 1, 2021.

 The Brackets project was subsequently transferred to become a community-owned and driven project.
-The latest version release of Brackets is 2.0.1.
+The latest version release of Brackets is 2.2.1.

 History

 Adobe first started development of a text editor for web development on Edge Code, which was discontinued as of November 2014.
 This effort was later transformed into Adobe Brackets.
 With the release of Brackets 1.0, Adobe announced that the development of an open source application for web development was ready and was not an experimental project any more.
 Brackets contains contributions by more than 282 community contributors and has more than 400 requests for bug fixes and new features.
 Every version of Brackets had more than 100,000 downloads, and it was the 16th most popular project on GitHub as of January 16, 2015.

 The Brackets repository on GitHub (Bracket repository) currently has 152 branches, 110 releases and 17,700 commits as of 30 Aug 2018.
 The source code is freely available under the MIT license.
 A developer can alter features on Brackets and personalize it for one's own convenience by forking the software code.

 Adobe officially dropped support for Brackets on September 1, 2021 and recommended users migrate to Microsoft's Visual Studio Code.
 The final official release was version 1.14.2, but a community fork continues to release newer versions.
+In addition to the community continuation fork, Brackets community contributors announced Phoenix on August 30, 2021.
+Phoenix is a fork of Brackets targeting web browsers, as opposed to being a native application.